infinum/wordpress-handbook/Coding standards/WordPress Coding Standards.md

 You can customize the commands and output with [additional commands](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage).

 There are a few key differences between Infinum's coding standards for WordPress and the WordPress Coding Standards.
-We do not use tabs but spaces, and we use two spaces instead of four.
-Since we use linters for `scss` and `js`, we only sniff `php` files.
+We use PSR-12 standards for our PHP files, and organize our code according to PSR-4 standards.
+This way we can use Composer's PSR-4 autoloading.